-The ISCHEMIA study is a clinical trial that compares two standard treatments for patients with ischemia of the heart to learn which one is better and safer:
+- The ISCHEMIA trial was a clinical trial that compared two standard treatments for patients with ischemia of the heart to learn which one is better and safer:

 - Starting treatment with invasive cardiac procedures (cardiac catheterization), and then stent placement or bypass surgery along with medicines and lifestyle changes

 - The initial phase of the ISCHEMIA Trial has been completed and we are now in the EXTENDed Follow-Up (EXTEND) phase.
 For ISCHEMIA Trial results, please click here.